HANICA-DWA/sep2021-project-opossum/documentatie/Software-Guidebook/Software-Guidebook-WCAG-Tool.md

 ## Context

-Nowadays more and more information, utilities, companies and government digitalize themselves by having websites or apps that fulfill a purpose.
+Nowadays more and more information, utilities and services are offered online via websites and apps.
+Companies, government instances and individuals start to utilize the digital world more and more due to the ease of use and broad audience they can reach.
-For many of the younger generations this is an absolute blessing and happily go along with the trend.
+For most people, like younger generations and people up to 40-60 years, this is a great trend and happily go along with it.
-For some people however, older generations, handicapped or people with disabilities, understanding or even using such an app or website might be a difficult thing to do.
+For some people however, like older generations, handicapped or people with disabilities, understanding or even using such an app or website might be a difficult thing to do.
-That is because most websites today are still not properly programmed and therefore not accessible for these people.
+Most websites today aren’t properly programmed/configured to be accessible for everyone.
-How should a blind person navigate and use a website when the text-to-speech functionality isn't reading the content properly because CSS changed the layout.
+A blind person for example, must rely on the text-to-speech functionality to know and understand what content a website contains.
+If a website isn’t programmed correctly for the text-to-speech functionality to work (properly), a blind person simply wouldn’t be able to use the website.
-Is the website able to navigate a person when he/she cannot use mouse and keyboard and has to rely on voice control?
+If a person isn’t able to use mouse and keyboard due to circumstances, would the website be able to utilize voice control to help this person?

+These are accessibility issues that occur on a lot of websites and leave users frustrated.
+In the past people with handicaps or disabilities had to adapt to the environment, but in today’s world the digital environment should adapt to these people.

-Because of these issues that occur on most websites, accesibility analists evaluate and judge websites based on how accessible they are using the Web Content Accessibility Guidelines (WCAG) requirements.
+Accessibility analysts evaluate and judge websites based on how accessible they are using the Web Content Accessibility Guidelines (WCAG).
-Afterwards they send the company a report with any issues they found and a score.
+Using their own knowledge and automated scripts they check the content of pages and create a rapport with issues that were found during the inspection.

-As of currently there isn't a tool available that allows analists to create annotations on a website.
-That's what we will be creating.
+The format of this rapport is rather clunky and obscure making it difficult to use both for the analyst and the receiver.

-We are going to create a chrome plug-in that allows analists to create annotations directly onto a website.
+For this reason, we were asked to create a tool that allows the user to create annotations on a given website/webpage.
-When an analist sees something on the website that doens't follow the WCAG standards, they can select that element on the website and create an annotation attached to that element.
-That way it's easy to see which elements on a page need improvement.
+These annotations should link/refer to an element on the website and comment on what’s wrong with it.
+This creates a clear(er) image about the issues that are present on the website.
+In the end the tool should generate a rapport that’s easy and comprehensible.

 <!--